Call-for-Code-for-Racial-Justice/Legit-Info/docs/STAGE1.md

 configuring environment variables to run your app.

-Several values are considered "secret" and should be stored in your Operating System environment variables.
+Several values are considered "secret" and should be stored in your Operating System environment variables instead of the Github repo.
+In other cases, it is convenient to be able to change these values dynamically while the system is running in production without have to modify the code.

 For Linux, these can be put in your `~/.bashrc` or `/etc/bashrc` files.

 ```bash
 SECRET_KEY